sbabic/swupdate/doc/source/swupdate.rst

 	         SWUpdate -w "-document_root ./www"

-The embedded web-server is taken from the Mongoose project (last release with LUA license).
+The embedded web-server is taken from the Mongoose project (last release with Lua license).
 Additional parameters can be found in mongoose documentation.

 The whole list of options will be retrieved with: